Many pests damage plants by chewing them. One of these pests is the grasshopper.

 Another grasshopper control method is the grass trap.
 Grasshoppers like to eat grass and other plants in the grass family.

-Therefore, plant grass at the edges of your garden and in isolated parts of your yard.
-It will draw grasshoppers away from your edible plants.
+Therefore, plant grass along the edges of your garden and in isolated areas of your yard as a trap-cropping strategy.
+It may attract pests away but must be managed carefully.

 5. Birds